scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The Control Plane RPC APIs rely on QUIC connections over UDP/SCION (see {{I-D.dekater-scion-dataplane}}.
 Establishing such connection requires the initiator to identify the relevant peer (service resolution) and to select a path to it.
 Since the Control Service is itself the source of path segment information, the following bootstrapping processes apply:

-* Neighboring ASes craft one-hop paths directly.
-They are described in more detail in {{I-D.dekater-scion-dataplane}}
+* Neighboring ASes communicate using one-hop paths, as described in {{I-D.dekater-scion-dataplane}}.
+Core ASes leverage this mechanism when originating new PCBs.
-* Paths to non-neighboring ASes are obtained from neighboring ASes which allows multihop paths to be constructed and propagated incrementally.
+* Paths to non-neighboring ASes are discovered and constructed incrementally by propagating beacons received from neighbors via these one-hop paths.
-* Constructed multi-hop paths are registered with the Control Service at the origin core AS.
+* The resulting multi-hop path segments are registered with the Control Service of the origin Core AS (see {{intra-reg}}).
-* Control Services respond to requests from remote ASes by reversing the path via which the request came.
+* Control Services respond to requests from remote ASes by reversing the path carried in the request packet.

 Clients find the relevant Control Service at a given AS by resolving a 'service address' as follows: